-The paper aims to acquaint the students with the history and development of Political Geography as a discipline.
-Along with the Models of World Structure and their Relevance, the paper also explores the global strategic views of thinkers like Mahan, Mackinder, Spykman, Hoosan etc along with various approaches to study Geographical thought.
+Objective: The paper aims to acquaint the students with the history and development of approaches to study Geographical thought.

+Political Geography as a discipline.
+Along with the Models of World Structure and their Relevance, the paper also explores the global strategic views of thinkers like Mahan, Mackinder, Spykman, Hoosan etc along with various